-Our Memories Pass Through Me Like That Meteor Shower Sky is an installation set in a classroom at the University of Utah.
-Drawn on the choreographer's fond memory of past relationship - the installation transformed the classroom into a whimsical environment where his story can be retold through visual romanticism.
-By placing audiences in close proximity to dancers and by constraining the performing space, the piece delivers a sense of intimacy between two human beings.
-The hanging light curtain acts as the new fourth wall separating the performing and viewing space, while at the same time resembling a starry night.
-The contrasting black and white feathers deliver stark meaning on vulnerability of different emotional stages.
-This is one of a few pieces that Dat breaks away from his traditional movement abstraction.
+Our Memories Pass Through Me Like That Meteor Shower Sky is an installation set inside a classroom.
+Drawn on the fond memory of one of my past relationships, I used the installation to transform the space into a whimsical environment, which in return allowed me to abstract my story into a sort of visual romanticism.
+By choosing this constrained space and by placing the audiences in close proximity to the dancers, I hoped to deliver a sense of intimacy between two human beings.
+The hanging light curtain acts as the new fourth wall while at the same time resembling a starry night.
+The ephemeral nature of the feathers accentuates the emotional tenderness and vulnerability, while the contrasting black and white color speaks to the duality of any relationship - because to experience love without pain is not to experience love at all.

 Interlacing 312 explores the possibilities of movement juxtaposition.
 Starting with only ten basic gestures that are numbered from 0 to 9, we created complexed sequencing based on computer-generated numerological pattern.
 This allowed us endless access to different body architecture in relationship to time, as well as dynamic arrangement of motifs and order.